-If you are unable to work from home and you traveled to the restricted areas before the relevant order went into effect, we will protect your pay during your quarantine period.
+- If you are unable to work from home and you traveled to a restricted area before a relevant directive went into effect, you will be paid during your quarantine.

-If you are unable to work from home and you traveled to the restricted area after the relevant order went into effect, then you will not be paid for your quarantine period, except to the extent you use any applicable vacation or personal time during that period.
+- If you are unable to work from home, and you traveled to a restricted area after the relevant directive went into effect, you will not be paid during your quarantine period, except to the extent you use vacation or personal time.

 In the event an individual is diagnosed with a confirmed case of coronavirus and recently had exposure to the workplace or coworkers, the Crisis Management Team has developed a series of protocols that are immediately activated.
 This may include, where appropriate in light of prevailing conditions and guidance: